Skip to main content

 db/ ← Prisma schema + client

-ui/ ← Shared React Native + web components (limited)
+ui/ ← Shared components (limited)

 validators/ ← Shared Zod schemas

-Shared tRPC Router (The Magic)
+The Shared tRPC Router

-// packages/api/src/routers/post.ts — used by BOTH apps:
+// packages/api/src/routers/post.ts — shared by BOTH apps:

 import { z } from 'zod';